We model the introduction of a new payment method that competes with an existing payment method. Due to network adoption effects, there are two

 asset price "bubbles" observed in the large experimental asset pricing literature originating with Smith et al. (1988) and can be rationalized

-la the Smith et al. design, we find that the asset trades at a premium relative to its expected value and that shareholdings are highly concentrated.
+à la the Smith et al. design, we find that the asset trades at a premium relative to its expected value and that shareholdings are highly

-Elimination of asset price uncertainty in additional experimental treatments serves to reinforce the same observations, and suggests that speculative
+concentrated.
+Elimination of asset price uncertainty in additional experimental treatments serves to reinforce the same observations, and suggests

-behavior explains the departure of prices from fundamental values in environments without a consumption-smoothing motive for asset trades.
+that speculative behavior explains the departure of prices from fundamental value in the absence of a consumption-smoothing motive for asset trades.

 We design and report on the first laboratory experiment exploring the role of interbank network structure and premature liquidation costs for